2024

 • Revising the draft multiple times to generate a final document free from errors and mistakes

-2. What Are the Barriers a Technical Writer Faces During Information Gathering?
+2. What are the Barriers a Technical Writer Faces During Information Gathering?

 Information gathering is not an easy feat to master for a technical writer.
 However, there are various challenges a technical writer usually faces.